MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 ### `--bitdepth=INT-VALUE`
 The bitdepth of the attribute data.
 NB, this is not necessarily the same as the bitdepth of the PLY property.

+### `--attrScale=INT-VALUE` and `--attrOffset=INT-VALUE`
+Scale and offset used to interpret coded attribute values.

+The encoder derives the coded attribute value as $(attr - offset) / scale$.

+The encoder and decoder scale coded attributes for output as
+$attr × scale + offset$.

+NB: these parameters are only supported for reflectance attributes.

 ### `--transformType=0|1|2`
 Coding method to use for the current attribute: